lihil-3/ROS2-Humble-Installation--task4/README.md

 ⸻

+✅ 11.
+Final Result

+Component	Status
+WSL	✅ Installed
+WSL 2	✅ Configured
+Ubuntu 22.04.5 LTS	✅ Installed
+ROS 2 Humble	✅ Installed
+ROS Environment	✅ Configured
+ROS Doctor	✅ 5/5 Checks Passed
+ROS 2 Talker Node	✅ Running Successfully

+⸻

-11. Conclusion
+🎯 Conclusion

-Ubuntu 22.04 LTS was successfully installed using WSL 2, and ROS 2 Humble was successfully installed and configured.
+Ubuntu 22.04.5 LTS was successfully installed using WSL 2, and ROS 2 Humble was successfully installed and configured.

-The installation was verified using ros2 doctor, which passed all five checks.
-The ROS 2 Talker node was also successfully executed and published Hello World messages.
+The installation was verified using ros2 doctor, which reported All 5 checks passed.

+The ROS 2 Talker node was also successfully executed and published continuous Hello World messages.

-Therefore, the Linux and ROS 2 environment was successfully installed and tested.
+Therefore, the Linux and ROS 2 environment was successfully installed, configured, and tested.